 Telling no one, the chairman has known all year.

 Update, Sept.
-4: In response to questions for the record submitted by Rep. Debbie Dingell, now obtained by Gizmodo, FCC Chairman Ajit Pai acknowledged that aware of the inspector general’s findings prior to a House oversight hearing on July 25th.
+4: In response to questions for the record submitted by Rep. Debbie Dingell, now obtained by Gizmodo, FCC Chairman Ajit Pai acknowledged being aware of the inspector general’s findings prior to a House oversight hearing on July 25th.

 Asked if the inspector general has advised him in writing not to “correct the public record and your misrepresentations to Congress,” Pai replied that the request was not documented, but given orally.